 Relationships should be the fourth "R" in school.
 This is a recommendation made by Rachel Simmons at the Westminster Town Hall Forum yesterday.
 She is the author of Odd Girl Out - The hidden culture of girls.
 Ms. Simmons noted that children should no more be expected to be good at social skills any than we would expect them to know automatically understand math, reading or writing.
+She also observed that society expects a "good girl" to be a pleaser, follow the rules, be a good student, likable, and be friends with all.
+There are problems with girls being pressured in this way.

 First, they lose social permission to express their strongest opinions.
 They also don't develop the skills necessary to be assertive.
 Lastly, they become fearful of conflict.